Ir7000129/smart-coding-mcp/README.md

 **Why this is better:**

 - **Auto-Detection**: When you switch between different projects, your IDE automatically sends the new path to the MCP.
-- **Local Cache**: The MCP correctly creates the `.smart-coding-cache` folder inside the project you are actually working on.
+- **Local & Hidden Cache**: The MCP automatically creates the `.smart-coding-cache` folder inside your project.
+On Windows, this folder is marked as **Hidden** to keep your file tree clean.
-- **No Manual Updates**: You don't have to change your config every time you open a new project.
+- **Zero-Touch setup**: You don't have to change your config every time you open a new project.

 ### Option 2: Absolute Path